What is the location and importance of London?

 London financial district ‘Square Mile’

 London is a world city.
-A world city is not just important nationally, but also on the international stage.
+A world city is not just important nationally but also on the international stage.
 Along with New York, London is one of the two most important financial centres in the world.
-Much of London’s finance industry is located at the “Square Mile” or the “City,” the long standing business hub of London.
+Much of London’s finance industry is located in the “Square Mile” or the “City,” the long-standing business hub of London.
 The other major financial district is the Canary Wharf area, about four kilometres east of the City.

-Many headquarters of international companies are located in London as well as major British companies.
-The city attracts highly skilled workers from across the globe.
-Additionally, London is also a national and international centre for education, media and communications networks, medial and legal facilities and culture, tourism and entertainment.
+The headquarters of many international companies are located in London as well as major British companies.
+Therefore, the city attracts highly skilled workers from across the globe.
+London is also a national and international centre for education, media and communications networks, medical and legal facilities and culture, tourism and entertainment.

-London has the second best global air connections in the world after Dubai.
+London has the second-best global air connections in the world after Dubai.
 It is home to the UK’s two busiest airports, Gatwick and Heathrow.
-These help to maintain its importance as a tourist destination and maintain London’s global connections.
+This helps to maintain its importance as a tourist destination and maintain London’s global connections.

-47 per cent of the city consists of green space.
-Through its ambitious urban greening programme, London recently became the world’s first National Park City.
+Forty-seven per cent of the city consists of green space.
+London recently became the world’s first National Park City through its ambitious urban greening programme.

 Related Topics